jmikkola/SSPB/README.markdown

 If you edit an existing post, you will need to run

-    $ sspb update posts/post_name.markdown
+    $ sspb update posts/post_name.markdown [title]

 in order to have the change reflected in the blog/ directory.
+Including a new title is optional.
+If none is given, the old title will be used.

 Changing settings or the template